-Professor Murphy (interim dean); Associate Professors Cook, Kraft, Malik; Assistant Professors Loeffler, Monaco, A.B.
+Professor Johnson (dean); Assistant Professors Loeffler, Monaco (chair), A.B.
 Roerdink, Woods.

 The accounting major complies with the recommendations of the Ohio Society of Certified Public Accountants for the initial 120 hours.
 Those who complete the accounting major, and an additional 30 semester hours, are qualified to take the Ohio CPA exam.
 The accounting major has an emphasis on both financial accounting and on the aspects of management necessary for a successful career in corporate accounting.